-Laughton showed that quality work could be appreciated by mass audiences and in so doing he became a pioneer in the new medium of movies and later in radio and TV.
+Laughton showed that quality work could be appreciated by mass audiences and in so doing he became a pioneer in the new medium of movies and later in radio and television.
 As well as a brilliant actor he was also a screenwriter, producer and director and in 1955 he directed one of the most distinguished of Hollywood movies, the brilliant 'The Night of the Hunter'.
-During his career he received three nominations for the Best Actor Academy Award and he won the Oscar once in 1933 for 'The Private Life of Henry VIII', the first English actor to win the award.
+During his career he received three nominations for the Best Actor Academy Award, winning the Oscar once in 1933 for 'The Private Life of Henry VIII', the first English actor to win the award.

 BiographyCharles Laughton was born in Scarborough on the north-east coast of England on July 1, 1899, the eldest of three sons.
-His parents owned the Victoria Hotel in Scarborough, a business which had been started by Laughton's paternal grandfather.
+His parents, who were Catholics, owned the Victoria Hotel in Scarborough, a business which had been started by Laughton's paternal grandfather.

-He continued in 1927 with many appearances in London's West End and established a reputation for top class characterisations.
-In one production in London, 'Mr Prohack', he appeared with his future wife, Elsa Lanchester, and the couple married in 1929.
+He continued in 1927 with many appearances in London's West End and established a reputation for top class characterizations.
+In one production in London, 'Mr Prohack', he appeared with his future wife, Elsa Lanchester, whom he married in 1929.

 Laughton's theatrical star continued to rise when he appeared in 'Alibi' in 1928 at the at the Prince of Wales Theatre which ran for 250 performances and then 'Payment Deferred' in 1931 in the role of William Marble.
 He was offered the chance to take his West End production of 'Payment Deferred' onto the American stage and in September 1931 he and Elsa sailed to the United States.
 For the next 19 years they travelled regularly between Hollywood, New York and England, as Charles's international stardom increased.

 Hollywood ContractParamount became interested in Laughton and his unusual looks, quite different from the conventional Hollywood leading man.
 They offered him a contract and began finding suitable vehicles for his talents.